Ana-Gutman/dotnet-interview/README.md

 Use these examples in Claude Desktop (or any MCP-enabled client) once the MCP server is running:
 - Create: Create a todo item in list '1' with description 'Finish report'
 - Get: Get details of item in '1' in list '1'
+- Update: Update the description of item 1 in list 1 to "Buy milk".
-- Update: Mark item ID '1' as completed
+- Complete: Mark the todo item with ID 1 in list 1 as completed.
 - Delete: Remove item ID '1' from '1'

 The MCP server will interpret these commands and perform the corresponding API calls.